xiix0/scam/README.md

-Q:	What do you have when you have a lawyer buried up to his neck in sand?
+Q:	What's yellow, and equivalent to the Axiom of Choice?
-A:	Not enough sand.
+A:	Zorn's Lemon.